businessabstraction/dacemo/audit2.md

 I have built a Node class and D3Object class for constructing the format of the JSON file we need for the frontend.
 Then with these classes, I am able to create nodes and d3objects based on the informations from dataset.
 The JSON file requires id, group, label and level of the entity, therefore I add this variables to Node class.
 When the data is translated into JSON format, I send it to server, frontend can easily retrieve and resolve it into a frontend usable format.
+ #### Lifu Zhao (Backend Programmer)
+ I have created a data object classes and servlet classes for handle the requets form the frontend.
+Those classes mainly deal with the basic requesting data transfering between backend and frontend.
+The servlet can get the requets and translate to SPARQL language, which will also communicate with the database.
+The connection between frontend and backend have been finished at this stage.
+I also fixed server configuration for application deployment.

 ## DELIVERING VALUE
 ### For Client
 * Exploratory research into different ontology and graph presentation formats.